pnd4/pnd4.github.io/source/profile/index.markdown

 layout: page
 title: Profile
 ---
 {% img left /images/profile.jpg 217 290 %} My name is Kevin.
-I’m a computer engineering student at Cal State San Bernardino.
-I previously attended the University of California: Riverside and also received an Associate of Science degree in computer programming from Riverside Community College.
-Some languages I am proficient in include: Microsoft ASM(32), Bash, C, C++, CSS, HTML, Javascript, Ruby, PHP.
-Hardware wise, I enjoy soldering projects, in particular building and repair of hifi-amplifiers.
-I have a fond interest in networking in’s and out’s, both ethernet and 802.11 fronts, as well as information security and forensics.
+I’m a computer engineering student at Cal State San Bernardino pursuant my Bachelor's Degree, also studying part time at Riverside Community College toward CCNA certification.
+I've previously attended the University of California: Riverside and also received an Associate of Science degree in computer programming from Riverside Community College.
+Some languages I am proficient in include: Microsoft ASM(32), Bash, C, C++, CSS, HTML, Javascript, Ruby, and PHP.
+In the realm of hardware, I'm currently getting started with microcontrollers and hoping to create some embedded systems as I learn more.
+On any given day you can find me behind my desk immersed in the world of technology and on weekends at the paintball field.

+Best ways to contact me:

 **eMail**
 kevin@pnd4.net